Home > Business > Marketing communication > Neuromarketing: how can you use neuroscience to sell better?

 Share this page :

-In the age of hyper-solicited advertising, brands no longer know how to capture consumers' attention.
+In this age of hyper-solicited advertising, brands no longer know how to capture consumers' attention.
 On average, consumers see 1,200 advertisements a day!
 How can a brand stand out from the crowd?
 By practising neuromarketing.
 In other words, by applying cognitive neuroscience to marketing.
 A vector of emotions, neuromarketing acts unconsciously on the brain to trigger the act of buying.
 What exactly is this concept?
 How useful is it?
 Find out how neuroscience can help marketers improve their campaigns, by following these 4 steps.

 neuromarketing